joshuapjs/dsa-in-cpp/README.md

     - Parent Array Tree Representation
     - Left-Child Right-Sibling Tree Representation
 - Heap
-    - Heap class and Template: Please note that, to use the Template, a member `int priority` must be implemented in your **own** class objects.
+    - Heap class and Template: Please note that, to use the Template, a member `int priority` must be implemented in your **own** class/struct.
 Please make sure to assign a priority to each object you want the Heap to be instantiated with.
 - Fibonacci-Heap
-    - An interesting alterenative to plain vanilla Binary Heaps are Fibonacci-Heaps.
+    - An interesting alternative to Binary Heaps are Fibonacci-Heaps.
 Theoretically they have an interesting performance Profile and are a viable choice to increase the performance of the SSSP Algorithm (aka Dijkstra's Algorithm).
-However in real-world application it has been shown that the pairing-heap is, with regards to implementation, a simpler and faster solution compared to the fibonacci-heap.
+However in real-world application it has been shown that the pairing-heap is, with regards to implementation, a simpler and also faster solution compared to the Fibonacci-Heap.

 ### sorting-algorithms